-On the basis that the observation bores are not required to operate the Lower Lockyer Valley WSS, the project to replace the bores has been assessed as not prudent.
+On the basis that the observation bores are not required to operate the Lower Lockyer Valley WSS, the project to replace the bores was assessed as not prudent.

-Sequater has not provided sufficient information to determine the standards of works relevant to the project.
-Given the nature of the asset the replacement of the existing bores with equivalent sized bores is considered appropriate.
+Seqwater did not provide sufficient information to determine the standards of works relevant to the project.
+Given the nature of the asset the replacement of the existing bores with equivalent sized bores was considered appropriate.

-Sequater has provided an indicative budget for the replacement of an observation bore.
-This budget breakdown is outlined below in Table 4.10Error!
-Reference source not found..
+Sequater provided an indicative budget for the replacement of an observation bore.
+This budget breakdown is outlined below in Table 4.10.